sjoerdbeentjes/biogasboot/contributors/timo.md

 * [Notifications with ServiceWorker](#notifications-with-serviceworker)

 ### Browser Technologies
 Mostly I used HTML5 and CSS3 and where I can serverside rendering, this results in less process on the front-end and better compatibility for older browsers.

 #### Linked modules
 * [Usage calculation](#usage-calculation)
 * [Structure of dashboard pages (Real-time and History)](#structure-of-dashboard-pages-real-time-and-history)

 ### Real-Time Web
 To deliver the warning indicators directly to the front-end I used a websocket when the user received the sockets the indicator tiles will change (if there is a change available).
-Also the data in the indicator tiles is updated by the same websocket.
+Also the sensor data in the indicator tiles is updated by the same websocket.

 #### Linked modules
 * [Config file](#config-file)